Medical Board & Physician Policies

 - Examinations must be face-to-face using real-time audio and visual technology

-- WITHOUT a provider-patient relationship, a health care professional MAY NOT prescribe a controlled drug or substance (as defined by § 34-20B-3) solely in response to an internet questionnaire or consult, including any encounter via telephone
+- In the absence of a provider-patient relationship, a health care professional using telehealth may not prescribe a controlled drug or substance (as defined by § 34-20B-3) solely in response to an internet questionnaire or consult, including any encounter via telephone

 Practice of medicine or osteopathy in South Dakota while located outside of state: “Any nonresident physician or osteopath who, while located outside this state, provides diagnostic or treatment services through electronic means to a patient located in this state under a contract with a health care provider… is engaged in the practice of medicine or osteopathy in this state.”

 EXPIRED JUNE 30: Suspends certain regulatory provisions of ARSD 67:16 (“Covered Medical Services”), 67:61 (“Substance Use Disorders”), and 67:62 (“Mental Health) which limit or restrict the provision of telehealth and which require face-to-face treatment, visits, interviews, and sessions with providers.
 Many services require face-to-face contact between patients and providers for reimbursement.

 EXPIRED JUNE 30: Providers can prescribe certain medications via telehealth (Schedules I through IV drugs, see SDCL 34-52-6)